 “The stunning views and unparalleled springtime flowers make this one of the most popular hikes in the Gorge.
 On a good day, you can get a bird’s eye view of Mt.
 Hood and the Columbia River.
 In the spring the top is carpeted with vibrant yellow balsam root.
 Although the trail is steep and sometimes crowded, this hike is unquestionably worth the effort.”Washington Trails Association

-HIKE WITH NO HASSLES WITH PARKING OR TRAFFIC
+RIDE THE SHUTTLE TO HIKE WITH NO PARKING HASSLES OR TRAFFIC

-When you ride the Dog Mountain shuttle, your car stays behind, and you’re free to enjoy not only the hike up the mountain but also a beautiful ride through the Gorge.
+When you ride the Dog Mountain shuttle, your car stays behind (and the $5 for parking stays in your pocket), so you’re free to enjoy not only the hike up the mountain but also a beautiful ride through the Gorge.

 GETTING TO CASCADE LOCKS